GIScience/gis-training-resource-center/content/Modul_5/en_qgis_modul_5_ex2.md

 ### Step 9: Calculate IPC Index per District

-__Purpose:__  The purpose of this step is to calculate a population weighted mean over the IPC classes that fall within a district, in order to give the amount of people living in a certain IPC class more importance than just the area affected by a certain IPC class.
-The result is a IPC Index value for each district.
+__Purpose:__ The purpose of this step is to calculate a population-weighted mean over the IPC classes per district.
+In this way, the amount of people living in a certain IPC class will be given more importance than just the area affected by a certain IPC class.
+The result is an IPC Index value for each district.

 __Tool:__ `Join attribute by location (summary)`